mrmorganschneider/Public/GO/README.md

 #### Exercise 3: Maps

 The objective of this exercise was to create a function that would parse a string and keep count of the number of unique words located in the input.
-Link to the execise is [here.](https://tour.golang.org/moretypes/23)
+Link to the exercise is [here.](https://tour.golang.org/moretypes/23)

-As with above, the code will not run independently of the website due to the need for the wc package.
+As with exercise 2, the code will not run independently of the website due to the need for the wc package.
 The function works by first parsing the text using the strings.Fields method and then mapping each word to a unique location in a map, incrementing the value in the map if it already exists or creating a new map entry if not.

 #### Exercise 4: Fibonacci closure